 The mass exodus of “people in boats” in the 1970-1980s from Vietnam became an international humanitarian problem.
-Its scale is evidenced, according to the United Nations High Commissioner for Refugees, by 1986, 929,600 “people in boats” had completed their journey and about 250,000 died at sea.
+According to the United Nations High Commissioner for Refugees, its scale is evidenced by 1986, 929,600 “people in boats” had completed their journey, and about 250,000 died at sea.
 This photo showed that the bloody history of the Vietnam war wasn’t over.

-In 1977 Eddie Adams took the photos of one of such boats – a small craft packed with 50 people near Thailand.
+In 1977 Eddie Adams took the photos of one such boat – a small craft packed with 50 people near Thailand.
 His report was widely spread and helped refugees to get help.

 72. Untitled Film Still #21, Cindy Sherman, 1978.

 Cindy Sherman is one of the most influential figures in establishing photography as an art form.
 Her series of staged photos, Untitled Film Stills, was made inspired by movies.
 Photos looked like frames from films, Cindy Sherman was shooting herself, transforming into different images, and every picture made the viewers feel that they had seen these shots somewhere.
 Although all the characters were fictional, this effect arose because Sherman used stereotypes of mass culture.
 Other artists before Sherman also used popular culture, but her strategy was new.

 The thought out set, background, image (makeup and costume) – all together referred to something very familiar.
 For example, #21 (“City Girl”) looks like a forgotten Golden Hollywood movie star, but it is still Cindy Sherman in the picture.